Join SmartServ's Live Webinar on "How to Build a Highly Successful Field Service Business", on 20th December 2022

 Routine inspections and complete preventative maintenance (PM) programs are the best ways to warn businesses and building owners to check and keep their fire and life safety systems updated and functioning.

 Each inspection and preventative maintenance program is customized to meet the specific needs of a business or property.
-There are also state-specific rules, so we can only provide a general overview of what a fire marshal or fire inspection business would look at.
+There are also state-specific rules, so we can only provide a general overview of what a fire marshal or inspection business would look at.
 The following are the usual suspects who must pass inspection:

 Compliance with these rules makes a building safer for its tenants, visitors, and owners.

 Hiring a professional fire inspector with the most potent instruments available is one of the best methods to ensure your building has life and fire safety.
 This post should provide helpful information for your next life safety inspection.
 You can know what to bring and avoid during a building inspection.
-By conducting regular Life Safety Inspections, you are improving the lives of your employees, clients, and yourself.
+By conducting regular Life Safety Inspections, you improve the lives of your employees, clients, and yourself.

-Smart Fire Inspection Solution is one of the best tools you can look for.
+ZenFire’s Inspection Solution is one of the best tools you can look for.

 1. Ensure proper functioning of safety systems like the